-Fish and other marine organisms may experience both short-term and long-term exposure to magnetic and induced electric fields from the Project's cables and infrastructure, which is of environmental and ecological importance based on decades of research on the specialized sensory receptors in some marine species that are capable of detecting magnetic fields or electric fields, or both, in the natural environment (e.g., Taylor 1986; Klimley 1993; Lohmann et al. 1995; Hellinger and Hoffmann 2012).
-Research has determined that the magnetic and induced electric fields that generally can be detected by fish and other marine organisms falls in a very limited frequency range of approximately 0 Hz (i.e., the frequency of the earth's static geomagnetic field) to approximately 10 Hz (Bedore and Kajiura 2013; Snyder et al.
+Fish and other marine organisms may experience both transitory and longer-term exposure to magnetic and induced electric fields from the Project's cables and infrastructure.
+This was evaluated in detail because some species of environmental and ecological importance have been studied for decades because they have specialized sensory receptors capable of detecting magnetic fields or electric fields, or both, in the natural environment (e.g., Taylor 1986; Klimley 1993; Lohmann et al. 1995; Hellinger and Hoffmann 2012).
+Research has determined that the magnetic and induced electric fields that generally can be detected by fish and other marine organisms fall in a very limited range of frequencies, approximately 0 Hz (i.e., the frequency of the earth's static geomagnetic field) to approximately 10 Hz (Bedore and Kajiura 2013; Snyder et al. 2019).
+The evaluation below addresses both potential short-term and longer-term exposures of fish and other species of interest in the Offshore Project Area.